remondis-it/remap/README.md

     .mapper();
 ```

 Assume you don't have a source field to map to `B.age`.
 In this case the `set` operation specifies the static value `24` that is used during the mapping.

-It is possible to provide a `java.util.function.Supplier` that produces a value, a static value or a `java.util.function.Function`.
+The value for the mapping can be provided by either a static value, a `java.util.function.Supplier` or a `java.util.function.Function`.

 #### Use a function with set operation

 When using the `set` operation, you can specify a function that produces the value to be set on the destination field.

 The function gets the reference to the source object and returns a value used for the destination field. __This mapping is useful if you need full access to the source object for your custom mapping function.__

 __Do not mix up the `set`- and `replace`-operations:__ Sometimes you can write a `replace`- as a `set`-operation.
 As a result you often have to perform a get-call yourself instead of having ReMap handling the get-call and the optional null-checks. __Don't use set, if you can use `replace`.__